alphagov/notifications-node-client/DOCUMENTATION.md

 }
 ```

-If a template does not have any placeholder fields for personalised information, you must pass in an empty _what?_ or `undefined`.
+You can leave out this argument if a template does not have any placeholder fields for personalised information.

-_empty map?_

 ### Response